 teams operating within (or with) a corporate or university structure, a foundation, or any financial institution established under any other form, including crowdfunding platform, provided that the management team makes the final investment and divestment decisions independently.

-“IP Funding Cost Interest” means the interest determined in accordance with [the agreed methodology] set out in Annex XII.
+“IP Funding Cost Interest” means the interest determined in accordance with Annex XII.

 “IP Investment” means an amount committed by the Implementing Partner under an Equity Operation, that is not covered by the EU Guarantee and that shall rank pari passu with the EU Investment.